DanielSwift1992/veritas-core/README.md

 ---
 ## Policy: Frozen Core

-- Ядро (veritas-core) заморожено с версии 1.0.0: только багфиксы, никаких новых фич.
+- The core (`veritas-core`) is frozen as of version 1.0.0: only bugfixes, no new features.
-- Все расширения (новые проверки, интеграции, графы) — только через плагины (см. plugin_api, entry-points) и knowledge-base.
+- All extensions (new checks, integrations, graph types) must be implemented via plugins (see plugin_api, entry-points) and the knowledge-base.
-- Любые изменения в core требуют отдельного VEP и одобрения steering committee.
+- Any changes to the core require a separate VEP and approval by the steering committee.
-- Knowledge-base использует core как dependency, не меняя его исходный код.
+- The knowledge-base uses the core as a dependency, without modifying its source code.